firebelley/godot-export/README.md

 Additionally, this action creates a release tagged with a [Semantic Version](https://semver.org/).
 The zip files containing the export results will be attached to this release.
 More info about releases can be found below.

 ## Configuration
+### In Godot
+Make sure that you have defined at least 1 export preset by going to `Project -> Export` in the Godot editor and creating a configuration.

 ### Workflow
 This action requires that your job utilizes Github's `actions/checkout@v1` so that the source code is available for Godot to export the game.
 See the below [example workflow configuration](#example-workflow-configuration) for an example.